Is Keto Safe? [7 Myths About Keto Being Dangerous That Aren’t True]

 So, as long as your body produces insulin normally, there’s no need to be afraid you’ll get ketoacidosis!
 If you want to read more about this and what ketoacidosis is and whether you should be testing for it, then check out our detailed article here.

-MYTH 3: The Keto Diet Causes Severe Dehydration
+MYTH 3: A Ketogenic Diet Causes Severe Dehydration

 TRUTH: If you take care to drink enough water and get enough electrolytes, you won’t be dehydrated.